nikitavoloboev/data/focusing/rules.md

 - Learn from mistakes.
 [Reflect](../looking-back/looking-back.md).
 Adapt to changes.
 Think deeply (from first principles).
 Move in right direction.
 [Move fast](https://news.ycombinator.com/item?id=27691586).
 No regrets.
 - Embrace change.
 Be proactive.
 Be bold, fearless & open.
 Take ownership.
 Never give up.
 Never complain.
 - [Don’t eat animals](../environment/veganism.md), don’t hurt any person.
 [Don't waste anything](../environment/zero-waste.md).
-- [Don't compare myself to other people and be jealous](https://twitter.com/_Pammy_DS_/status/1387212857016786948).
+- [Don't compare myself to other people and be jealous/obsess over anyone](https://twitter.com/_Pammy_DS_/status/1387212857016786948).
 Learn from them and every other human I admire/like instead.
 Use it to improve my life.
 [Don't listen to haters and nonconstructive feedback.
 Pay attention to genuine feedback and learn from it](https://twitter.com/EricRWeinstein/status/1387219408645361665).
 - Surround myself with people that inspire me & I can trust to do good.
 Be my true self.
 Inspire others.
 - Create art.
 Meet people (friendly reach out).
 See places.
 Be inspired.
 Reuse work & ideas.
 Do what I love.
 Value myself and my work.
 - Be consistent.
 Start early.
 Done > Perfect.
 [Do the simplest thing](https://www.youtube.com/watch?v=4ihL32g0IMQ).
 Solve problems.
 [Enjoy the process](https://nikitavoloboev.xyz/likes/#quotes).